Conor Ryan

 Conor Ryan is an Irish former hurler who played at midfield for the Clare senior team.
 At club level Ryan played with Cratloe.

 He is the older brother of Clare hurler Diarmuid Ryan.

 Career

 Ryan made his Senior Championship debut on 2 June 2013 against Waterford, starting in midfield in a 2-20 to 1-15 victory.

 Ryan was named as the Man of the Match in the drawn 2013 All-Ireland Senior Hurling Championship Final against Cork.

 Ryan missed the 2017 season on medical advice but was part of the analytics support team for the year.

-Ryan was forced to retire from hurling in 2018 due to health reasons.
+Ryan was forced to retire from hurling in 2018 for health reasons.